MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 If name is null, the diagnostic would be: `'name' evaluated to null. [welcome] Error occurred when evaluating '- hi ${name}'.`

-If the strict is set to false or not set, a compatible result will be given.
-The above sample would produce *hi null*.
+If strict is set to false or not set, a compatible result will be given.
+The above sample would produce `hi null`.

 ## Additional Resources